fivetran/dbt_fivetran_utils/README.md

 ----
 #### first_value ([source](macros/first_value.sql))
 This macro returns the value_expression for the first row in the current window frame with cross db functionality.
+This macro ignores null values.
 The default first_value calulcation within the macro is the `first_value` function.
 The Redshift first_value calculate is the `first_value` function, with the inclusion of a frame_clause `{{ partition_field }} rows unbounded preceding`.

 **Usage:**
 ```sql